Governing Law and Regulations

 TIER II CHEMICAL INVENTORY REPORTING

-Arkansas requires facilities to report by March 1 using EPA's current Tier2 Submit reporting software program, and submit reports ...
+Arkansas requires facilities to prepare Tier II reports using the EPA's current Tier2 Submit reporting software program and submit the output files electronically through the ADEM's Tier II report ...